Suraj151/esp8266-framework/README.md

 Read them like any other file — `cat /var/log/syslog.error`, `tail /var/log/syslog.info 20`, `grep MQTT /var/log/syslog.info`.

 Remote forwarding builds the datagram directly on the UDP interface, with no vendor syslog library: `<PRI>timestamp hostname pdi: message`, where PRI comes from the level under the `local0` facility, the timestamp comes from NTP once synced, and the hostname is the device address.
-The collector host is resolved through the name resolver once the station has an IP, and `srvc status syslog` shows the target, whether it resolved, and the socket state.
+The collector host is resolved through the name resolver once the station has an IP, and `service status syslog` shows the target, whether it resolved, and the socket state.
 File writing and forwarding are independent — files work with no network at all, and forwarding rides on top when there is one.

 Two things follow from the design.
 Levels are compile-time, so turning `LogI` back on means a rebuild.
 And the logger shares the serial terminal with the shell, so on a single-UART board their output interleaves — which is exactly what you want while watching a device boot.